9406012766/fabzero/project.md

 ![Soldering of components](img/prototype.jpeg "PCB")

 After made Trace and cut on the PCB, we soldered the required components as the schematic diagram.

+Now, we draw a suitable box with  the hanging system and a mid hole to fit the PIR Sensor inside the box.